schaxmann/my-RESTful-API/README.md

 # Schaxmann News API

-## Hosted API
+## Hosted RESTful API

-<font size="4">Hosted on Heroku [here](https://schaxmann-news.herokuapp.com/)</font>
+<font size="4">Hosted on Heroku [here](https://schaxmann-news.herokuapp.com/api).</font>

 ## Project Summary

-This project is a reddit-style news website which allows users to explore, sort, open, comment on and upvote articles.
+This project is the RESTful api backend for a reddit-style news website which allows users to explore, sort, open, comment on and upvote articles.

 ## Cloning the Repo